-Popular with families and watersports enthusiasts, Knoll Beach is also home to a wide variety of wildlife, with its sand dunes and woodland habitats backing the stunning sandy beach.
+Popular with families and watersports enthusiasts, Knoll Beach is also home to a wide variety of wildlife, with its sand dune, wetland and woodland habitats backing the stunning sandy beach.

-Knoll Beach has a range of water-based activities throughout the year round (weather and sea state dependent).
+Knoll Beach offers a range of water-based activities throughout the year round (weather and sea state dependent).

 Studland Watersports activities

 Primarily operating in the summer months through to September, and across Easter school holidays, activities at Studland Watersports offers something for the whole family across a range of ages including:

 - Kayaking and paddle boarding

 - Banana Boat rides